BryanWilhite/Blog/presentation/entry/2018/2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links.md

 ---json
 {
-  "author": null,
+  "documentId": 0,
-  "content": "There are at least 🖐 five services that can process your static &lt;form&gt; for you: ①       [pageclip.co]        ②…       [twitter.com] A Practical Guide to Angular Elements:       [nitayneeman.com] People keep asking me about CSS Grid \"best practices...", "inceptDate": "2018-08-01T08:48:27.0879352-07:00", "isPublished": true,
+  "title": "“There are at least 🖐 five services that can process your static &lt;form&gt; for you” and other Tweeted links…", "documentShortName": "2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links", "fileName": "index.html",
-  "itemCategory": null,
+  "path": "./entry/2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links",
+  "date": "2018-08-01T15:48:27.087Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2018-08-01T15:48:27.087Z",
-  "slug": "there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
+  "clientId": "2018-08-01-there-are-at-least-five-services-that-can-process-your-static-form-for-you-and-other-tweeted-links",
-  "title": "“There are at least 🖐 five services that can process your static &lt;form&gt; for you” and other Tweeted links…" }
+  "tag": "{\r\n  \"extract\": \"There are at least 🖐 five services that can process your static &lt;form&gt; for you: ①       [pageclip.co]        ②…       [twitter.com] A Practical Guide to Angular Elements:       [nitayneeman.com] People keep asking me about CSS Grid \\\"best practices...\"\r\n}"
+}
 ---

+# “There are at least 🖐 five services that can process your static &lt;form&gt; for you” and other Tweeted links…

 [<img alt="Chris Coyier [chriscoyier]" src="https://songhay.blob.core.windows.net/shared-social-twitter/chriscoyier.jpg">](https://t.co/EYnTdtblV1 "Chris Coyier [chriscoyier]") There are at least 🖐 five services that can process your static &lt;form&gt; for you: ① [[pageclip.co]](https://pageclip.co/) ②… [[twitter.com]](https://twitter.com/i/web/status/985938790395953152)